 Kentucky State campus community members have no known cases of COVID-19 at this time.

-- In order to comply with the Commonwealth of Kentucky’s Healthy At Work guidelines, Kentucky State University officials have extended employee telework and will implement a phased reopening plan.
+- In order to comply with the Commonwealth of Kentucky’s Healthy At Work guidelines, Kentucky State University officials began a phased reopening plan June 29.
+Employees have begun to return to work.
+Employees should contact their supervisor if they have not been notified about returning to campus.

 - Pursuant to the guidance of our state and federal leaders, Kentucky State will continue to operate under restricted access.
 Classes will continue under remote, modified instruction for the remainder of the semester as approved by SACSCOC.
 Again, there will be no face-to-face instruction for the remainder of the spring 2020 academic semester.